45 Truly Fun Things To Do In California

 Go to Badwater Basin

-One of the coolest places in the Death Valley is Badwater Basin, known to be the lowest place in the United States at little over 85 meters below sea level.
-It’s a massive salt flat where you can walk endlessly – but keen in mind it can get scorchingly hot and you will definitely need a hat and sunglasses, and copious amounts of water.
+One of the coolest places in Death Valley is Badwater Basin, known to be the lowest place in the United States at a little over 85 meters below sea level.
+It’s a massive salt flat where you can walk endlessly – but keep in mind it can get scorchingly hot, and you will definitely need a hat and sunglasses and copious amounts of water.

 Solvang